 Our team has around 200 people organized into 2 Tribes, 15 Guilds, and dozens of Squads.
-You can see our full org chart below.

 The team is essentially made up of two projects working closely together: - The RPay Tribe, led by Gabo, is in charge of the app and our operations in Latin America.
 (We often refer to the app internally as “RPay”, rather than “Reserve” which is what we call the whole project.) - The RToken Tribe, led by Nevin, is in charge of developing and promoting our smart contract protocol, including its decentralized governance.

 The RPay side has seen explosive growth as our Venezuelan operations have scaled up, while the RToken side has remained relatively small — on the order of 10 people — since the beginning of Reserve.

 Each team member is part of exactly one Guild.
 There are currently 15 Guilds, such as Engineering, Design, and Community & Culture.
 Guilds are organized around skillsets or “trades” more than specific tasks or objectives — you could think of them like “the Engineers Guild”, “the Designers Guild”, “the Community Organizers Guild”.
 Each Guild has a Guild Leader that is responsible for aligning their members around best practices and principles, and for their members’ hiring, firing, and performance reviews.